Bangladesh goes to poll amid boycott by main Opposition BNP | Politics

 A total of 119.6 million registered voters are eligible to vote at Sunday's polls in more than 42,000 polling stations, according to the country's Election Commission.

-The voting is being held in 299 out of 300 constituencies.
-The election to one centre will be held later as a candidate died there.
+The voting is being held in 299 out of the 300 constituencies.
+The election to one seat will be held later due to the death of a candidate.

 More than 1,500 candidates from 27 political parties are contesting in the election besides 436 independent candidates.